Saying goodbye to a loved one is a difficult experience that can be made worse by poor funeral planning.

 The funeral director will oversee your arrangements for the funeral service, but fees for their services vary.

 Ask your funeral director to provide a detailed list of the costs involved.
-This will allow you to compare with quotes from other service providers.
+This will allow you to compare with quotes from other funeral plan providers.

 Third-Party Funeral Costs